-BOX 4 Adjusting 1.5°C Pathways to Account for Equity Considerations and Feasibility Constraints
+BOX 4 Adjusting 1.5°C pathways to account for equity considerations and feasibility constraints

-Global least-cost mitigation pathways have been criticized for not accounting for regional circumstances that may limit the pace of energy system transitions in developing countries.a Additionally, some modelled pathways show an expansion of fossil gas infrastructure in the 2020s, particularly in developing countries, before rapidly reducing gas-fired power generation in the 2030s-a course of action that, if followed, would lead to substantial asset stranding and, in the wake of the ongoing gas crisis, create energy security concerns.
-To account for these challenges, CAT (2023) took the median power generation pathway from the set of filtered pathways described in Box 2 and then adjusted it based on two key assumptions:
+Global least-cost mitigation pathways have been criticized for not accounting for regional circumstances that may limit the pace of energy system transitions in developing countries.^a Additionally, some modelled pathways show an expansion of fossil gas infrastructure in the 2020s, particularly in developing countries, before rapidly reducing gas-fired power generation in the 2030s-a course of action that, if followed, would lead to substantial asset stranding and, in the wake of the ongoing gas crisis, create energy security concerns.
+To account for these challenges, CAT (2023) derived median values for coal, fossil gas, and non-biomass renewables power generation from the set of 32 filtered pathways described in Box 2 and then adjusted these baseline values based on two key assumptions:

-- 1. That developed countries can follow a more accelerated phaseout of fossil fuels in power generation, which would allow for a still rapid, but slightly slower and more feasible, fossil fuel phaseout in developing countriesb - 2.
+- That developed countries can follow a more accelerated phaseout of fossil fuels in power generation, which would allow for a still rapid, but slightly slower and more feasible, fossil fuel phaseout in developing countries^b - 2.
 That both existing coal generation and new zero-carbon power generation can replace this projected fossil gas power generation, which carries a high risk of asset stranding

-More specifically, then, CAT (2023) downscaled the filtered set of scenarios to the country level and then followed these steps:
+More specifically, CAT (2023) downscaled the filtered set of scenarios to the country level and then followed these steps:

 - CAT first assumed that developed countries can accelerate fossil fuel phaseout following the 75th percentile (more ambitious than the median) of the set of filtered pathways, rather than the median value.
 CAT then calculated the difference between this 75th percentile and the median (50th percentile) to determine the GHG emissions saved, and reallocated these to developing countries to allow for a slightly slower reduction in coal power generation in the near term.
-This redistribution was weighted by the following two factors: - On The rate at which coal generation falls from 2020 to 2030 in the initial downscaled pathways-the faster the reductions in coal, the more headroom was allocated to this country - The Human Development Index (HDI) of the country-the higher the HDI of the country, the less headroom was allocated there - To prevent the build-out of fossil gas power plants and minimize the risk of stranded assets across both developed and developing countries, CAT (2023) limited future gas-fired power generation to what is possible based on each country's current gas-fired power fleet (as of 2022), thereby preventing any new fossil gas power generation beyond this level for all countries.
-The authors then reallocated any GHG emissions savings that would result from this to the coal-fired power fleet within the same country. - CAT (2023) then evaluated whether the resulting generation pathway was aligned with total generation in the median scenario for each country and, if there was any difference, adjusted total renewables generation at the country level to keep total in-country generation consistent with the median.
+This redistribution was weighted by the following two factors: - The rate at which coal generation falls from 2020 to 2030 in the initial downscaled pathways-the faster the reductions in coal, the more headroom for GHG emissions was allocated to this country - The Human Development Index (HDI) of the country-CAT allocated more headroom for GHG emissions to countries with lower HDI scores - To prevent the build-out of fossil gas power plants and minimize the risk of stranded assets across both developed and developing countries, CAT (2023) limited future gas-fired power generation to what is possible based on each country's current gas-fired power fleet (as of 2022), thereby preventing any new fossil gas power generation beyond this level for all countries.
+The authors then reallocated any GHG emissions savings that would result from this to the coal-fired power fleet within the same country. - CAT (2023) then evaluated whether the resulting generation pathway was aligned with total generation in the median value of the scenario distribution for each country and, if there was any difference, adjusted total renewables generation at the country level to keep total in-country generation consistent with the median.
 Doing so ensured that zero-carbon power sources would fill any gaps in generation that may have occurred as a result of the previous adjustments. - Finally, CAT summed the generation values for all countries to scale back up to the global level and derive global targets.